 For a variety of reasons, the year my daughter was in sixth grade, the sixth grade classes were a challenging group of kids.
 The principal was always telling them that they should behave well because they were an example for the younger students, but she never gave them real opportunities to lead.
 What if…

-- There are many nonprofits that have ways for kids to get involved – some such as Free the Children were even started by kids.
+- There are many nonprofits that have ways for kids to get involved – some such as the WE Movement were even started by kids.